nikhil-kamboj420/React.js_HOOKS_/README.md

 In this project, `useEffect` is utilized in the following way:
 - **Timer Component**: Demonstrates how to set up a timer that increments a count every second.
 The timer is started when the component mounts and cleaned up when the component unmounts to prevent memory leaks.

+## useId Hook

+The `useId` hook is used to generate unique IDs for elements in a component.
+This is particularly useful for accessibility, as it allows labels to be associated with their corresponding input fields.

+In this project, `useId` is utilized in the following way:
+- **UseId Component**: Demonstrates how to generate unique IDs for form elements, ensuring that the `htmlFor` attribute of labels matches the `id` of the corresponding input fields.

 ## Installation

 1. Clone the repository: